 The peak is located on public land managed by the Bureau of Land Management.
-The motorized use map (no longer available online ) shows a couple ways to reach Peterson Canyon.
-However, the most obvious on-the-ground access is by Scott Butte Road.
+The motorized use map (no longer available online ) shows a couple of ways to reach Peterson Canyon.
+However, the most obvious on-the-ground access is via Scott Butte Road.

 North Ridge, Class 2

-There is no summit marker, but there is an interesting metal marker near the highest point on the summit.
+There is no official summit marker but there is an interesting metal marker near the highest point on the summit.

 West Shoulder and North Ridge/Northwest Spur by Livingston Douglas